m3y54m/simple-avr-bootloader/README.md

 In the [`bootloader`](bootloader) program we put the binary code of the [`blinky_test`](blinky_test) program in an array called `blinky_test_program_bin`.

-At the begining of the program LED blinks 2 times slowly to show that the bootloader program is starting
+At the begining of the program LED blinks 2 times slowly to show that the bootloader program is starting.

-The function called `write_program_pages()` write the contents of the `blinky_test_program_bin` to address `0x0000` of the flash memory of the microcontroller.
+The function `write_program_pages()` writes the contents of the `blinky_test_program_bin` to the address `0x0000` of the flash memory of the microcontroller.

-Finally the program jumps to address `0x0000` of the flash memory and runs the `blinky_test` program and LED blinks faster continuously.
+Finally the program jumps to the address `0x0000` of the flash memory and runs the `blinky_test` program.
+Then LED blinks faster as long as microcontroller is not reset or powered off.

 ```c
 #define F_CPU 16000000UL